-(a) Renewal.
-A certified soil profiler may renew an unexpired certification by doing the following by January 15:

-- (1) Annual fee.
-The soil profiler must pay to DEQ the required annual certification fee; - (2) Renewal training.
+- (a) Renewal.
+A certified soil profiler may renew an unexpired certification by doing the following by January 15: - (1) Application.
+The soil profiler must submit to DEQ a completed renewal application provided by the DEQ; - (2)(1) Annual fee.
+The soil profiler must pay to DEQ the required annual certification fee; - (3)(2) Renewal training.
 The soil profiler must submit to DEQ documentation that the applicant completed approved renewal training for that certificate year.
-Renewal training credit may be granted for courses or workshops of four (4) hours or more that have been approved in writing by the DEO in advance; - (3) Texturing samples.
+Renewal training credit may be granted for courses or workshops of four (4) hours or more that have been approved in writing by the DEQ in advance; - (4)(3) Texturing samples.
 The soil profiler must complete the analysis of any soil samples issued to them by the DEQ for texturing.
-All results must be submitted to DEQ on DEQ Form 641-006, "Soil Texturing Worksheet" within fourteen (14) days of receiving the soil samples; and - (4) Annual texturing test.
+All results must be submitted to DEQ on DEQ Form 641-006, "Soil Texturing Worksheet" within fourteen (14) days of receiving the soil samples; and - (5)(4) Annual texturing test.
 The soil profiler shall pass the annual texturing test. - (b) Late fees.
 The soil profiler shall pay a Fifty-Dollar (\$50.00) late fee for renewal applications postmarked or received by the DEQ after January 15. - (c) Failure to renew.
 Any certification that has not been renewed within twelve (12) months of expiring may not be renewed.
 Such applicants must apply for a new certification.